University Writing Program Faculty & Staff

 Olivia Tracy

-Olivia R. Tracy, PhD, is a Teaching Assistant Professor in the University Writing Program.
+Olivia R. Tracy is a teaching assistant professor in the Writing Program and currently serves as assistant director of the Writing Center.
 Her teaching and research explore rhetoric and gender in technical writing, especially recipes, cookbooks, and botanical and medical texts.
 She also advocates for access in writing centers and writing classrooms, particularly through embodied and spatial practices.
-Her work has appeared in Praxis: A Writing Center Journal and The Journal of Haitian Studies.
-Whether in the WRIT classroom or consultations, she seeks to help writers compose across diverse rhetorical situations and discover the practices that benefit their individual writing processes.
+Her work has appeared in WLN: A Journal of Writing Center Scholarship, Praxis: A Writing Center Journal, and The Journal of Haitian Studies.
+Whether in the classroom or in consultations, she seeks to help writers compose across diverse rhetorical situations and discover the practices that benefit their individual writing processes.

 Teaching Assistant Professor